dearsip/FourDViewerWeb/README.md

 ### Control/Slice

-This tab contains the settings for the additional functions related to the operation.
+This tab contains the settings for the additional functions related to the control.

-- Motion controller and touchpad operation can be selected from two types.
+- Motion controller and touchpad control can be selected from two types.
 The default ("**Drag**") reflects the amount of movement of the controller directly in the amount of movement of the target.
 In "**Joystick**", the target moves at a constant speed proportional to the difference while the button is pressed.
 The movement speed with Joystick is affected by the speed setting in the "**Motion**" tab, but not by Drag.
 - "**Invert**" reverses the input.
 If you want to operate the map like a block, turn on everything except "**Left & Right**".
 - Turning on "**Slice Mode**" allows you to select slices in different directions.
-It currently has no effect on operations, so it is recommended to use it in conjunction with align mode.
+It currently has no effect on controls, so it is recommended to use it in conjunction with align mode.
 The two sliders below, "**Base Transparency**" and "**Slice Transparency**", determine the transparency of the original image and the slice, respectively.
 - "**Show Input**" displays the touch position and an arrow indicating  motion controller input.
 - "**Keep Up & Down**" prevents the retina from tilting sideways.
 The change will take effect the next time you load it.